 Brave’s browser is supposedly faster than Google Chrome (although it’s a bit slower in terms of rendering), with a focus on privacy.
 The browser doesn’t track your web use and also has an inbuilt adblocker, cookies blocker and VPN.
 It bills as a “super app” with a customisable news feed, offline playlist support for music and anonymised network routing, hiding your IP from web services.
 The Brave Browser is also built on Chromium, so it’ll feel similar to Chrome.

 The Brave Browser is available on Windows, MacOS, Linux, iOS and Android.

-A bit of a legendary browser that goes back to 1995, Opera would make a decent Google Chrome alternative.
+A legendary browser that goes back to 1995, Opera would make a decent Google Chrome alternative.
 Today, based on Chromium, Opera is a stripped-down browser that operates a lot faster than Chrome.

 Opera has an in-built adblocker, a battery saver mode, an in-built VPN and support for Chrome extensions.
 You can even set your own keyboard shortcuts for getting around the browser easily.
 There’s also a gamer-oriented browser called Opera GX that lets users cap their computer resource use.